Zzz212zzZ/ramp-frontend-fix/README.md

 **Expected:** Options dropdown moves with its parent input as you scroll the page

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

+**Solution**: The dropdown component should be stuck with the `InputSelect`, rather than fixed at a static position in the page.
+So we firstly removed the `scrollY` in `getDropdownPosition`.
+Also, the position is updated dynamically by registering an `eventListener`, as long as the dropdown component exists.

 # Bug 2: Approve checkbox not working